OpenSTREAM-solvers/openstream/docs/source/Guides/theory/Mixture_Model_Theory.rst

 By reducing complexity while preserving essential dynamics, the mixture model offers a practical entry point for both model development and exploratory analysis in thermal-hydraulic systems.

+An overview of the mixture model implemented in OpenSTREAM is provided below.
+A more detailed derivation and theoretical background can be found in :cite:t:LeCorre2025OpenSTREAM.

 Governing equations
 -------------------